 Emily Paxton, Human Resources (Sustainability Leadership Team)

-Help us acknowledge those doing their part with sustainability…
+Help us acknowledge those doing their part

-If you know of a coworker, team or department taking action to help MHS meet their sustainability goals, let us know by emailing nmhs.sustainability@nmhs.org.
-Photos are welcomed!
+If you know of a coworker, team or department taking action to help Methodist meet its sustainability goals, let us know by emailing nmhs.sustainability@nmhs.org.
+Photos are welcome!

-Participate as a Sustainability Ambassador…
+Participate as a sustainability ambassador

-If you’d like to be made aware of future events, educational sessions and opportunities to volunteer, become a Sustainability Ambassador by emailing nmhs.sustainability@nmhs.org.
+If you’d like to be made aware of future events, educational sessions and opportunities to volunteer, become a sustainability ambassador by emailing nmhs.sustainability@nmhs.org.

-Invite a SALT Leader to your team meeting…
+Invite a SALT leader to your team meeting

-If you’d like to have someone from the SALT team speak to your team about sustainability efforts at 825, please reach out to emily.paxton@nmhs.org who will help coordinate.
+If you’d like to have someone from the SALT speak to your team about sustainability efforts at 825, email emily.paxton@nmhs.org.